 To assist members in navigating through the new website and portal, the Executive Office has compiled a new Member's Portal Operational Guide.

-COVID-19 has changed the way we communicate, we work and we connect with one another on a daily basis.
+COVID-19 has changed the way we communicate, work and connect with one another.

 ARMS has created this dedicated resource page as a support to you, our valued member.
 This resource page provides you with a snap shot of the many number of dedicated organisations out there to support you through these unprecedented times.

 Further your research management career and broaden your horizons.

 Our membership spans across Australia, New Zealand, Pacific Islands, Papua New Guinea and Singapore as well as other locations around the world.